KnownTeach616/mern-todo-app/README.md

     * RESTful APIs for CRUD (Create, Read, Update, Delete) operations were created.
 * **Frontend Development:**
     * The React project was set up.
-    * Components for todo input, todo list, and edit functionality were created.
+    * Components for to-do input, to-do list, and edit functionality were created.
     * The frontend was connected to the backend using Axios or Fetch.
 * **UI/UX:** The UI was kept clean and responsive, utilizing frameworks like Material-UI, and multiple theme options were implemented.
 * **API Integration:** Proper communication between the frontend and backend APIs was ensured.